lightbulb128/Pencil/OpenCheetah/README.md

-# Pencil edition
+# pLimo edition

-Added several utilities for Pencil.
+Added several utilities for pLimo.
 Also added encapsulation for python.

 Usage (after OpenCheetah itself has been compiled)
 ```